Stremio/stremio-addon-guide/docs/sdk-guide/step2.md

 ],
 ```

-This engages the search capabilities in our catalog.
-Whenever the user enters a query in the Stremio's search box, our add-on will be queried for results.
+This engages the search capabilities in your catalog.
+Whenever the user enters a query in the Stremio's search box, your add-on will be queried for results.

 The isRequired parameter indicates that searching is optional.
-If set to true the catalog will not be available in the Board and Discover tabs.
+If set to true, the catalog will not be available in the Board and Discover tabs.

 Just like the case with pagination, when a search query is available the `search` property will be present in the `extra` object.